Harman024/Object-shape-and-Character-recognization/README.md

-Put the downloaded dataset at the same loaction.
+Put the downloaded dataset at the same location.

 Just run python notebook and get results.